mariohernandez/mariohernandezio/src/blog/owl.md

 1. The `<article>` tag is the top parent element with four direct child elements (_Tag, Header, Share, and Article content_).
 1. The `<header>` tag is also a parent element itself with three direct child elements (_Title, Subtitle, and Date_).
+1. There is a mix of HTML tags.

 Let's start with the `<article>` parent selector: